How we support children with SEND

 Interventions and support provided to a child are closely monitored by the SENCo in order to evaluate their effectiveness.
 Assessments may be carried out before the intervention and again at the end as well as discussions with class teachers and parents to measure impact.

-For children with more complex needs, a co-ordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) will replace statements.
-We have worked alongside families of children with statements in our school to draw up ‘All about me’ documents.
-These pupils will eventually have their statements replaced by EHC plans
+For children with more complex needs, a co-ordinated assessment process and the 0-25 Education, Health and Care plan (EHC plan) will outline support needed within each Key Stage.
+We work alongside families of children with EHC plans in our school to draw up ‘All about me’ documents.

 SEN characteristics at All Saints

-- Percentage of pupils supported on SEN support (1.5%) is significantly lower than the national average
+- Percentage of pupils supported on SEN support is lower than the national average

-- Percentage of pupils supported with statements / EHCs (2.9%) is significantly higher than national average
+- Percentage of pupils supported with EHCPs is lower than national average

 Medical Care - Arrangements for Children with Disabilities